Skip to main content

 required

-Async function that receives events and client Arc
+Async function that receives Arc<Event> and Arc<Client>

 Example: